 Prior to returning to the Gophers, Reder, a Luverne, Minn., native, spent the previous two seasons (2007, 2008) as the head men's track & field coach at Hamline University in St. Paul.
 Overall, Reder was a member of the Hamline coaching staff for five years, his first three as an assistant.

-A former Golden Gopher track athlete himself, Reder walked on in 1999.
-He went on to become a team captain, a four year letter winner and in his senior season he earned All-America honors and provisionally qualified for the U.S. Olympic Trials outdoors.
-He was a three-time NCAA championships competitor and completed his Minnesota career as the school record holder in the weight throw (67-2 1/4, 20.48m) and the hammer throw (215-9, 65.76m).
-Reder's school record held for eight years until his pupil Quentin Mege re-wrote the record in 2012.
-Reder was also a key member of the Gophers squad that won the 2003 Big Ten Team Championship and broke the all-time record for points scored.
+Reder's roots in Minnesota run deep.
+A former All-American Golden Gopher track athlete himself, Reder walked on in 1999 and went on to become a team captain and a four year letter winner.
+In his senior season he earned All-American honors and provisionally qualified for the U.S. Olympic Trials outdoors.
+His All-American finish at the 2004 NCAA Indoor Track and Field Championships marked the first in Minnesota history in that event.
+He was a three-time NCAA championships qualifier and completed his Minnesota career as the school record holder in the weight throw (67-2 1/4, 20.48m) and the hammer throw (215-9, 65.76m).
+Reder's school record stood for eight years until his pupil Quentin Mege re-wrote the record in 2012.
+Reder was also a scoring member of the Gophers squad that won the 2003 Big Ten Team Championship and broke the all-time record for points tallied.